Elshety/week-5-cloud/activities/activity-comparing-cicd-tools.md

 ---

+## Starter Files
+No pre-existing files are required.
+You will build everything from scratch during the activity.

+---

 ## Understanding CI/CD in Cloud Providers
 Continuous Integration and Continuous Deployment (CI/CD) automates the steps between code changes and production releases, enabling faster and more reliable software delivery.
 Major cloud providers offer managed CI/CD tools that handle building, testing, and deploying applications without requiring teams to manage underlying infrastructure.